MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-resourcebarrier.md

 To transition all subresources within a resource, the application can set the subresource index to D3D12_RESOURCE_BARRIER_ALL_SUBRESOURCES, which implies that all subresources are changed.

 For improved performance, applications should use split barriers (refer to
-        <a href="https://docs.microsoft.com/windows/desktop/direct3d12/user-mode-heap-synchronization">Synchronization and Multi-Engine</a>).
-Applications should also batch multiple transitions into a single call whenever possible.
+        <a href="/windows/win32/direct3d12/user-mode-heap-synchronization">Multi-engine synchronization</a>).
+Your application should also batch multiple transitions into a single call whenever possible.

 <h3><a id="Runtime_validation"></a><a id="runtime_validation"></a><a id="RUNTIME_VALIDATION"></a>Runtime validation</h3>
-The runtime will validate that the barrier type values are valid members of the <a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ne-d3d12-d3d12_resource_barrier_type">D3D12_RESOURCE_BARRIER_TYPE</a> enumeration.
+The runtime will validate that the barrier type values are valid members of the <a href="/windows/win32/api/d3d12/ne-d3d12-d3d12_resource_barrier_type">D3D12_RESOURCE_BARRIER_TYPE</a> enumeration.

 In addition, the runtime checks the following: